-The table below sets forth the implementation of the capital buffer requirements in accordance with the Financial Undertakings Act, as prescribed by the Financial Stability Council and approved by the FME.
+The table below sets forth the implementation of the capital buffer requirements in accordance with the Financial Undertakings Act, as prescribed by the Financial Stability Council and approved by the FSA.

-Capital buffer requirement as a percentage of risk-weighted assets Current As of 1 February 2020 Capital conservation buffer 2.50% 2.50% Capital buffer for systemically important institutions 2.00% 2.00% Systemic risk buffer (1) 3.00% 3.00% Countercyclical risk buffer (1) 1.75% 2.0% Combined capital buffer requirement 9.25% 9.50%
+Capital buffer requirement as a percentage of risk-weighted assets Current As of 18 March 2020 Capital conservation buffer 2.50% 2.50% Capital buffer for systemically important institutions 2.00% 2.00% Systemic risk buffer (1) 3.00% 3.00% Countercyclical risk buffer (1) 2.0% 0% Combined capital buffer requirement 9.50% 7.50%

 (1) The institution specific systemic risk buffer and the countercyclical risk buffer are determined using the weighted average of respective buffer levels in countries where the Bank has exposure, and weighting is determined by the percentage of risk-weighted assets relating to credit risk.
-With the FME's possible recognition of systemic risk buffers and countercyclical buffers in other countries, those requirements will apply to the corresponding foreign exposures, resulting in a higher combined buffer requirement.
-The maximum countercyclical risk buffer which can be applied in Iceland is 2.5 per cent.; however, the FME is authorised to apply a higher countercyclical risk buffer on the basis of a recommendation from the Financial Stability Council.
-In April 2018, the Financial Stability Council proposed a 0.50 per cent. increase to the countercyclical capital buffer to take effect from 1 May 2019, as confirmed by the FME.
+With the FSA's possible recognition of systemic risk buffers and countercyclical buffers in other countries, those requirements will apply to the corresponding foreign exposures, resulting in a higher combined buffer requirement.
+The maximum countercyclical risk buffer which can be applied in Iceland is 2.5 per cent.; however, the FSA is authorised to apply a higher countercyclical risk buffer on the basis of a recommendation from the Financial Stability Council.
+In April 2018, the Financial Stability Council proposed a 0.50 per cent. increase to the countercyclical capital buffer to take effect from 1 May 2019, as confirmed by the FSA.

 The Bank's Pillar 2R capital add-on, which is the result of ICAAP/SREP, may be comprised of 56.25 per cent.
 CET1 capital, 18.75 per cent.
 AT1 capital and 25.00 per cent.
 Tier 2 capital.
-Steps have been taken to normalise the Bank's capital structure with issuances of Tier 2 capital in November 2018 and in March 2019.
-Further issuances are also expected in the near future.
-With the current capital structure of the Bank, the Pillar 2R requirement is met with CET1 capital and Tier 2 capital.
+Steps have been taken to normalise the Bank's capital structure with issuances of Tier 2 capital in November 2018 and in March 2019 and an issuance of Additional Tier 1 capital in February 2020.
+With the current capital structure of the Bank, the Pillar 2R requirement is met with CET1 capital, Additional Tier 1 capital and Tier 2 capital.

-The table below sets forth the total regulatory capital requirement, as applied to the Bank on the basis of its consolidated exposures, as a percentage of risk-weighted assets as of 31 December 2018.
+The table below sets forth the total regulatory capital requirement, as applied to the Bank on the basis of its consolidated exposures, as a percentage of risk-weighted assets as of 31 March 2020.

-Total regulatory capital requirement as a percentage of risk-weighted assets

-Pillar 1 capital requirement 8.0%

-Pillar 2R capital requirement (1) 2.9%

-Combined buffer requirement (2) 8.5%

-Total regulatory capital requirement 19.4%
+Total regulatory capital requirement as a percentage of risk-weighted assets CET1 Tier 1 Total Pillar 1 capital requirement 4.5% 6.0% 8.0% Pillar 2R capital requirement (1) 1.7% 2.3% 3.1% Combined buffer requirement (2) 7.3% 7.3% 7.3% Total regulatory capital requirement 13.6% 15.6% 18.4% Available capital 22.5% 24.6% 27.5%

-Available capital 22.0%

-(1) SREP result based on the Group's financial position as of 31 December 2018.
+(1) SREP result based on the Group's financial position as of 31 December 2019.
 The Pillar 2 requirement is 2.9 per cent. of risk-weighted assets based on accounting consolidation.

-The table below sets forth the CET1 regulatory capital requirement, as applied to the Bank, as a percentage of risk-weighted assets as of 31 December 2018.
+The table below sets forth the CET1 regulatory capital requirement, as applied to the Bank, as a percentage of risk-weighted assets as of 31 December 2019.